ledondodo/TimeTime/README.md

 </p>

 ## Launch the program
-Open the file [TimeTime.circ](TimeTime.circ) with Logisim-evolution v3.7.2.
+Open the file [TimeTime](TimeTime.circ) with Logisim-evolution v3.7.2.
 To upload it on an FPGA board, use the menu FPGA>"Synthesize & Download".
 Then you have to connect the different I/O of the board corresponding to the I/O of the circuit.
 (You can refer to the document [report](report.pdf).)

 ## How it works ?